An asymptotic property of quaternary additive codes: Introduction

 \section{Introduction}

+In geometric terminology the theory of {\bf linear} codes is the theory of point sets in Galois spaces (projective geometries over finite fields).
+For an introduction to geometries over finite fields and their connections with coding theory, see \cite{book2nded,ES2016,Giulietti2013,Hirschfeld1985,Hirschfeld1999,HirschfeldStorme,LandgevStorme}. {\bf Additive} codes are a far-reaching and natural generalization of linear codes, see also Chapter 18 of \cite{book2nded}.
+The quaternary case is of special interest, among others because of a close link to the theory of quantum stabilizer codes and their geometric representations, see~\cite{quantgeom,CRRS,DHY}.
 We study additive quaternary codes using geometric language.
 By definition such a code is a vector space over $\ef_2.$ If the vector space dimension is $l,$ then we call $k=l/2$ the dimension of the code.
-It follows that dimensions $k$ of quaternary additive codes need not be integer (but $2k$ is integer).
+It follows that dimensions $k$ of quaternary additive codes need not be integer (but $l=2k$ is integer).
 Geometrically the theory of additive quaternary codes is the study of multisets of lines in binary projective spaces.
 An additive $[n,k,d]_4$-code is equivalent to a multiset of $n$ lines (the {\bf codelines}) in $PG(2k-1,2)$ such that each hyperplane contains at most $s=n-d$ of the codelines (in the multiset sense).
-As an example, a code $[7,1.5,6]_4$ corresponds to the set of lines of the Fano plane and a code with parameters $[31,3.5,24]_4$ is equivalent to a multiset of $31$ lines in $PG(6,2)$ such that each hyperplane $PG(5,2)$ contains at most $s=31-24=7$ of those codelines.
+For example, a code $[7,1.5,6]_4$ corresponds to the set of lines of the Fano plane, and a code with parameters $[31,2.5,24]_4$ is equivalent to a multiset of $31$ lines in $PG(4,2)$ such that each hyperplane $PG(3,2)$ contains at most $s=31-24=7$ of those codelines.
+We prefer to work with the {\bf species} $s=n-d$ instead of the minimum distance.

-\begin{Definition} For given $s$ and given dimension $k\geq 1.5$ let $n_{k}(s)$ be the maximal length $n$ such that an additive quaternary $[n,k,n-s]_4$-code exists. \end{Definition}
+\begin{Definition} Given $s$ and a dimension $k\geq 1.5$ let $n_{k}(s)$ be the maximal length $n$ such that an additive quaternary $[n,k,n-s]_4$-code exists. \end{Definition}